ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 from the copying into the local variable and later copying the value back --- a plain inc() executed on the global variable may work.
 We used the local copy here to make the problem visible.
-Whenever we would work in such an unordered way onto more complicated data like [strings]{.str}
-or [objects]{.obj}, we would get corrupted data.
+Whenever we would work in such an unordered way onto more complicated data like [strings] or [objects], we would get corrupted data.
 This example should raise your awareness to all the concerns which may occur when multiple threads access global data in an uncontrolled way.